 Confidence makes it easier to

-pick up your attracted gender perform at the gym.
+pick up the gender you're most attracted to perform at the gym.
 If performance goes up, your results go up, and well everybody wins.

 You don’t need to know everything I know, but it can’t hurt learning some of the basics.

 I’ll do my best to give you the common tongue terms and the more technical terms together.